maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 To adjust the scale of the design above we can:

 - Lower the `font-size` of the h1 element;
-- Let the cards take ht empty horizontal space;
+- Let the cards take the empty horizontal space;
 - "highlight" the color codes since they are a main element in the page.